elipousson/crashapi/README.md

 -   [stats19](https://github.com/ropensci/stats19) “provides functions
     for downloading and formatting road crash data” from “the UK’s official road traffic casualty database, STATS19.”
+-   [njtr1](https://github.com/gavinrozzi/njtr1): “An R interface to New Jersey traffic crash data reported on form NJTR-1.”
 -   [nzcrash](https://github.com/nacnudus/nzcrash): “An R package to
     distribute New Zealand crash data in a convenient form.”
 -   [GraphHopper Open Traffic